evakathie/ux-portfolio/projects/d3-critical-states.md

 <h3>Final Solution</h3>

 <p>The final solution was created in the form of storyboards based on the user journey.
-After the workshop, I put designs for the individual parts of the solutions in Adobe Xd and wrote tickets for the software development.
+After the workshop, I put designs for the individual parts of the solutions in Adobe XD and wrote tickets for the software development.
 So far, not all parts of the solution have been implemented.</p>

 <h4>Notify</h4>